👩💻 My Role

 How might we address the unique pain points of designers, developers, and project leads during redesigns?

-Audit UX was a deeply personal project, focused on redefining website redesign by centering on design teams as the primary users.
+Audit UX was a deeply personal project focused on redefining the website redesign process by centering design teams as the primary users.
 My goal was to address the pain points of designers, developers, and project leads while streamlining the costly, time-consuming redesign process.
-Prioritizing responsive design, I conceptualized an innovative meta-SaaS tool to simplify cross-platform adaptation.
+By prioritizing responsive design, I conceptualized an innovative meta-SaaS tool to simplify cross-platform adaptation.

-Leveraging AI increased efficiency, reducing project time by 75%.
-It accelerated ideation, optimized user flows, and enabled rapid prototyping, allowing me to tackle complex design challenges within an 80-hour timeframe.
-Though time constraints limited testing with a larger participant pool, I gained valuable insights into team processes for successful redesigns.
+Leveraging AI increased efficiency and reduced project time by 75%.
+It accelerated ideation, optimized user flows, and enabled rapid prototyping — allowing me to tackle complex design challenges within an 80-hour timeframe.
+Although time constraints limited testing with a larger participant pool, I gained valuable insights into team collaboration patterns and successful redesign practices.

-In the future, tools like Maze for unmoderated usability testing could enhance analytics and task flow insights.
-This project also marked my first integration of subject matter experts before user testing—a practice I plan to expand for even greater impact in future endeavors.
+In the future, integrating tools like Maze for unmoderated usability testing could enhance analytics and task flow insights.
+This project also marked my first collaboration with subject matter experts prior to user testing — a practice I plan to expand for greater impact in future projects.